On the Effect of the Large Magellanic Cloud on the Orbital Poles of Milky Way Satellite Galaxies: Our Simulation

 \section{Our Simulation}

 To test our hypothesis, we run our own simulation of a MW-LMC-like interaction.
 The $N$-body simulation is run with \textsc{Gyrfalcon} \citep{2000ApJ...536L..39D}, and we use \textsc{Agama} \citep{2019MNRAS.482.1525V} to generate initial conditions.
-For the MW, we use the Model 1 of \citet{2008gady.book.....B} as given in \textsc{Agama}, which includes a stellar bulge, a thin disk, a thick disk, and a DM halo.
+For the MW, we use the Model 1 of \citet{2008gady.book.....B} as given in \textsc{Agama}, which includes a stellar bulge, a thin disk, a thick disk, and a dark matter (DM) halo.
 We make two changes: (i) we use the same halo mass of $1.2\times10^{12}$ M$_\odot$ as \citetalias{GC21}, and (ii) in order to have a spherical halo, we remove the z-axis flattening coefficient of its potential.
 We generate $2\times10^5$ particles for the stars and $8\times10^5$ for the dark matter halo.
 For the LMC, we generate $10^5$ particles based on the spheroid potential of \textsc{Agama} for a total mass of $1.8\times10^{11}$ M$_\odot$, following the fiducial model of \citetalias{GC21}.
 The initial conditions of our simulated MW halo model deliberately adopt isotropic orbits, in order to facilitate our aim to examine the effect of the infall of the LMC model on the halo particles as a function of their specific angular momenta.
+The anisotropy parameter calculated using all dark matter halo particles thus is very close to zero: $\beta = 1 - \frac{\sigma_\theta^2 + \sigma_\phi^2}{2 \sigma_r^2} = 0.0083$, where $\sigma$\ are the velocity dispersions of the particles in the three spherical coordinate components $(r, \theta, \phi)$.

 Initially we place the LMC at $(x, y, z) = (12, 215, 130)$\,kpc and $(v_x, v_y, v_z) = (12, 13, -77)\,\mathrm{km\,s}^{-1}$ in the MW-centred reference frame, a slight alteration of the initial conditions of \citetalias{GC21}.
 We run the simulation for 2 Gyr.
 For each snapshot, we use the {\it snapcenter} function of \textsc{Nemo} \citep{1995ASPC...77..398T} to obtain the positions and velocities of the COM of the MW based on its stars, then we shift the positions and velocities of all particles by these values in order to make the MW the center of phase space.
 In this reference frame, the coordinates of the COM of the LMC after 2 Gyr are $(x, y, z) = (-1.87, -31.42, -17.07)$\,kpc and $(v_x, v_y, v_z) = (-48.61, -207.98, 150.63)\,\mathrm{km\,s}^{-1}$.
 For comparison, the present day values retained by \citet{2021MNRAS.501.2279V} are $(x, y, z) = (-0.6, -41.3, -27.1)$\,kpc and $(v_x, v_y, v_z) = (-63.9, -213.8, 206.6)\,\mathrm{km\,s}^{-1}$.